jdbedics/dbthandbook/04-skills.Rmd

 ## General Requirements

 Participating in the DBT Skills Class with Jamie is a privilege.
 There is limited availability and it will add significantly to your workload.
-Below are your responsiblities:
+Below are the pre-requisites and responsiblities for participation in the skills class:

+#### Prerequisites for any DBT student interested in participating in DBT Skills Class
+1. Purchase the <a  href="https://www.amazon.com/DBT-Skills-Training-Manual-Second/dp/1462516998/ref=dp_rm_img_0">DBT Skills Training Manual</a> along with  <a  href="https://www.amazon.com/Skills-Training-Handouts-Worksheets-Second/dp/1572307811/ref=sr_1_1?ie=UTF8&qid=1503937160&sr=8-1&keywords=dbt+skills+training+handouts+and+worksheets+second+edition">DBT Skills Training Handout and Worksheets</a>.
+2. Read Part 1 (chapters 1-5) in the DBT Skills Training Manual.
+3. Based on your highlighting of the text, develop five questions each that you would think would be critical for any DBT Skills Trainer to know.
+4. Create a single document (e.g., Google Document) that incoprates all the questions for each chapter.
+Make sure that each person's name is identifed next the question.
+Save the document in the `Skills Discussion Questions` folder in the Skills Training Folder on the DBT Practicum Google Drive.
+5. Meet as a group or, at minimum, in pairs to discuss the material and answer the questions each member developed.
+6. Continue this process for the first five chapters of the training manual.

+#### Responsibilities

 At any given time, a total of three students can participate in the Monday Skills Class with Jamie.